placrosse/kodo/docs/source/using_kodo.rst

 .. _using_kodo:

-This page provides background information and useful guidelines about using Kodo in common scenarios.
+This page provides background information and useful guidelines about using Kodo in common communication scenarios.

 Network Coding
 --------------